 A few days before the photo shoot for the book cover of The Love of Devotion (2014), I suddenly had the idea to wear a large, white, silk veil over my body and head.
 The veil is a universal representation of feminine spiritual devotion.
 It is ancient and transcultural.
 It represents the core qualities of spiritual love and inner beauty.
 It has its own particular manifestations in each religion, but is always equated with humility before God, devotion to goodness, and commitment to the spiritual path.
 My natural self is highly devotional.
 As a Westerner, and a raised Catholic, the archetypal symbol was probably arising from the stereotypic Catholic nun.

-One of the first countries to enthusiastically follow my Facebook author page (which was started around the same time as The Love of Devotion was published) was Afghanistan.
-I was told (by them) that, initially, they thought I was Muslim (because of the veil).
-Little did they know that, at that stage, I barely knew any Muslims and, although I was open to all religions, I knew almost nothing about Islam.
-As you know, in regards my veil, I was thinking Catholic nun.
-Possibly, a dash of Hindu woman—a theatrical cross between Bollywood and Shakti, the Supreme Spirit.
+Afghanistan was one of the first countries to follow my Facebook author page enthusiastically.
+I was told that initially, they thought I was Muslim because of the veil.
+At that stage, I barely knew any Muslims, and although I was open to all religions, I knew almost nothing about Islam.
+Regarding my veil, I was thinking Catholic nun.
+Possibly, a dash of Hindu woman—a theatrical cross between Bollywood and Shakti (the Supreme Sprit).

-In the first few years of my author page, I gained 25,000 followers from Kabul alone.
+In the first few years, I gained 25,000 followers from Kabul alone.
 They were nearly all young men.
-That’s a veritable army of young men wanting to move forward to a better world.
-The young men of our world have a great deal of power to change it by the way they educate themselves, dedicate themselves to their work, love their women and children, and develop their inner being so that it is as marvellous as they can make it.
-The Afghans are still strong followers in spite of the recent withdrawal of the U.S. forces.
+That’s a veritable army of young men wanting to advance to a better world.
+The young men of our world have a great deal of power to change it by how they educate themselves, dedicate themselves to their work, love their women and children, and develop their inner being so that it is as marvellous as they can make it.
+The Afghans are still strong followers despite the recent withdrawal of the U.S. forces.

-During those initial years of Afghan interest, a high-ranking U.S. military personnel, who was stationed in Afghanistan, wrote to me and said, “I must say you have a wonderful profile here and you are sterling.
-I saw your profile and it warmed my heart.
+During those initial years of Afghan interest, a high-ranking U.S. military personnel, who was stationed in Afghanistan, wrote to me, “I must say you have a wonderful profile here, and you are sterling.
+I saw your profile, and it warmed my heart.
 The impact has been overwhelming, and we are so interested in what you are doing.”

 The warrior archetype is embedded in the Afghan culture.
 They highly value their ability to protect their families, traditions, and country.
 In such a climate, it was not surprising that they were reluctant to give their trust to an outside military presence, although they needed them for stability.
-What they lacked in trust towards foreign men, they did not lack towards the outstretched hand of feminine love which carried no weapon and no ulterior motive.
-If men, and in particular young men, have a fire inside for peace and life-improvement, they cannot be pulled into the fire that burns with hate, despair, and ignorance.
+What they lacked in trust towards foreign men, they did not lack towards the outstretched hand of feminine love, which carried no weapon and no ulterior motive.
+If men, particularly young men, have a fire inside for peace and life improvement, they cannot be pulled into the fire that burns with hate, despair, and ignorance.

-My virtual-presence in Afghanistan seemed to give the U.S. military officer a sense of hope that, when the time came to leave, the many problems they would be leaving behind might have a chance of being managed in a more viable way.
+My virtual presence in Afghanistan seemed to give the U.S. military officer an added hope that the many problems they would be leaving behind might have a chance of being managed more viably when the time came to leave.
 That day of the U.S. leaving has recently arrived.
-Afghanistan is far from managing its problems in a viable way.
-Nevertheless, the world is getting smaller and we are all getting closer.
-That helps with the movement towards a more unified and peaceful mankind and womankind.
+Afghanistan is far from working out its problems in a viable way.
+Nevertheless, the world is getting smaller, and we are all getting closer.
+That helps with the movement towards a more unified and peaceful humanity.